-• the match is restarted by an indirect free kick taken by a robot of the opposing side, from the place where the ball was located when the referee stopped the match method of wireless communication, power, and frequency.
+• the match is restarted by an indirect free kick taken by a robot of the opposing side, from the place where the ball was located when the referee stopped the match

+Participants using wireless communications shall notify the local organising committee of the method of wireless communication, power, and frequency.
 The local organising committee shall be notified of any change after registration as soon as possible.